My Sister’s Child Inc.

 Jillisa Durant:

-With fifteen years of combined experience in human services and the skilled trades, Jillisa serves as the Project Manager and Youth Coordinator at My Sister’s Child.
-She spent nine years working with youth connected to the Department of Children and Families, including young people facing mental health challenges and difficult life transitions.
-She also brings six years of field experience as a proud member of Boston Local 7 Ironworkers, where she discovered her passion for welding and steel work.
-Jillisa is driven by a commitment to connect guidance with opportunity.
-She uses mentorship and hands on training to introduce youth in Boston to the trades and the power of building something real.
-Her purpose is to help young people grow in confidence, direction and belief in what is possible for their lives.
+With 15 years of combined experience in human services and the skilled trades, Jillisa serves as Project Manager and Youth Coordinator at My Sister’s Child, Inc. For nine years, she supported youth involved with the Department of Children and Families (DCF), including those navigating complex mental health and dual-diagnosis challenges.
+Alongside this, she brings six years of hands-on experience as a proud member of Boston’s Local 7 Ironworkers, where she developed a passion for welding and the trades.
+Jillisa’s mission is to bridge mentorship with technical education, creating opportunities for young people in Boston to gain exposure to welding and skilled careers.
+Her commitment is rooted in helping youth build confidence, purpose, and sustainable futures through access, education, and encouragement.

 Contact us